HeidiSteen/azure-search-dotnet-scale/README.md

 + See [.NET samples in Azure AI Search](https://learn.microsoft.com/azure/search/samples-dotnet) for a comprehensive list of all Azure AI Search code samples that run on .NET.

-+ See [Azure AI Search documentation](https://learn.microsoft.com/azure/search) for product documentation.
++ See [Azure AI Search documentation](https://learn.microsoft.com/azure/search) for more information